 Buddhism is not focused on belief in a God but focuses on certain disciplines that allow transcendence to the higher worlds.
 The main goal of Buddhism is enlightenment attainable by any human being.
 Meditation is the main tool through which to become acquainted with the external and internal world and reach the center of oneself and one’s inner balance.
 Through meditation we can get rid of our ego and develop love and compassion towards others and our happiness.
 The Dharma according to Buddhism is the way to enlightenment.

-Who is the founder of Buddhism and where it was born
+Who is the Founder of Buddhism

 Buddhism was born in India, in the sixth century BC. and was created by Gautama the Buddha.
 The life of the Buddha has no concrete historical evidence and has remained shrouded in mystery.
 The discovery of some archaeological finds has led to suppose that he was born in southern Nepal, in Lumbini, around the year 565 BC.